andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________

-- hardware-level caching vs. software-level caching
+- hardware-level caching vs. software-level caching, techniques
 - Endian-ness
 - malloc() use for arrays of integers and arrays of characters;
 - C syntax (I/O)